-Poetry, short stories, novels and memoirs from ancient and modern writers.
-This list is a small selection of books on this subject.
+A selection of poetry, short stories, novels and memoirs from ancient and modern writers.

 In an affluent Los Angeles community, a Mexican live-in maid, Araceli, discovers that her employers are gone, and she is left in a sprawling house, with the owners' two little boys.
 So begins an adventure in today's Los Angeles, as Araceli takes the two children on a search for their grandfather Señor Torres.

 Ana Castillo, novelist, poet, journalist, and social critic, recounts the challenges, joys in this collection of personal essays.

 Young Anthony Márez tells the tale of his boyhood, his friends, his religious stirrings, the events of his small community, and the wisdom of Ultima, a curandera who became his teacher, in this lyrical novel.

 Through his poetry Rigoberto González lyrically confronts harrowing cultural, political and moral issues.

 Details the experiences of Oscar and his family and friends in New Jersey and the Dominican Republic, exposing you to a rich mix of the cultures in both locations.